muhammetsalihaslan/EcommerceApp/api/README.md

            { expiresIn:"365d"}
            );

-{ expiresIn:"365d"} it must be "d" timeline  so day
+{ expiresIn:"365d"} it must be "d" timeline d mean is day and we

- res.status(200).json({...others, accessToken}); :: We used the spread operator because we wanted to get rid of the others.
+ res.status(200).json({...others, accessToken}); :: We used the spread operator because we wanted to get rid of the others in my schema.

+we delete update with spesific id and isadmin is important here

 ******************************